 - The District Council is under a general duty to ensure the preservation and enhancement of the conservation area, and has a particular duty to prepare proposals (such as conservation area appraisals or grant schemes) to that end; - Extra publicity is given to planning applications affecting conservation areas and the District Council must take into consideration the desirability of preserving and enhancing the character of the conservation area when determining such applications.
-This is usually achieved through the use of advertising in the local newspaper; - Conservation Area Consent is required for the demolition of any unlisted building in a conservation area and the local authority or the Secretary of State may take enforcement action or institute a criminal prosecution if consent is not obtained.
-This means that all positive buildings within the conservation area (as annotated on the Townscape Appraisal map) will automatically be preserved unless a very good case for demolition can be made.
+This is usually achieved through the use of advertising in the local newspaper; - Planning permission is required for the demolition of any unlisted building in a conservation area and the local authority or the Secretary of State may take enforcement action orinstitute a criminal prosecution if permission is not obtained.
+This means that all non designated heritage assets within the conservation area will have a strong presumption in favour of retention unless there are an exceptional case for demolition can be made.